Submit

 Talent Guidelines

 • Always have your subjects fill out a model release.
+(Click here for a PDF with four releases.)

 • Avoid sleeveless garments.

-• Darker or neutral colors are best, avoid white if possible.
+• Darker or neutral colors are best.
+Avoid white if possible.

 • No logos should appear on apparel except UCM logos.